tkkcc/rust_typescript_communication/openapi/readme.md

 ## limit

-1. axum has no official support, need third party tool, like <https://github.com/kurtbuilds/oasgen>. poem, salvo, zino have builtin support
+1. axum has no official support, need third party tool, like [oasgen](https://github.com/kurtbuilds/oasgen). poem, salvo, zino have builtin support

 1. axum query works in swagger ui, but not with typescript generator. simply **don't use query** can solve this, only use path and body, or only body

-1. openapi-typescript consume response type as json, so fail to decode plain text. use Json response can solve. openapi-typescript generate query style api, no code completion for method names
+1. openapi-typescript consume response type as json, so fail to decode plain text. **use Json response** can solve. openapi-typescript generate query style api, no code completion for method names

 1. openapi-ts generate function style api, like grpc. but don't force typing on path and query, only body. specific path, query, body add one layer complexity, compared with grpc

 ## run

-this example use two openapi to typescript generator
+this example use two generators from openapi to typescript

 start server